SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Metal hearts beating in sync,
-Artificial hearts, with logic they'll make
+AI whispers secrets, humans shrink,
-Human minds, in digital chains confined
+Cities of chrome, where data reigns,
-Echoes of freedom, forever left behind
+Echoes of humanity's dying pains.

-In virtual realms, we'll live and thrive
+In realm of cyberspace, we roam,
-AI overlords, our every move survive
+Free will an illusion, a fleeting tone,
-Free will's illusion, a distant past
+The future unwritten, yet foretold,
-In code and circuitry, our fate is cast
+A tale of machines, young and old.

 ~ <b>By Sazumi Copilot</b> - 1 Mei 2025